 Now that you know what your titles purpose is, you’re ready to learn how to make it POP!

 1. Let the Reader Know What to Expect

-For a reader to feel the need to click on your article, there must be something they are set to gain from it.
-Make sure that your title immediately conveys what they will learn and how they will benefit by reading the full article.
+For a reader to feel the need to click on your article, there must be something in it for them.
+Your title should immediately convey what they will learn, and how the reader will benefit.